TAHERHAKIM/oplus_camera_avicii_test/README.md

-# proprietary_vendor_oplus_camera
+# Breadcrumbsoplus_camera_avicii_test

-Prebuilt stock oplus Camera to include in custom ROM builds.
+A experimental OOSCam for OnePlus Nord (avicii) to include in custom ROM builds.
+This has no guarantee that it would work

 ### How to use?